Does Home Insurance Cover Fire?

 The cost of fire insurance is usually the cost of homeowners insurance, as coverage for fires is typically included in your homeowners policy.
 That means getting a fire insurance quote would be the same as getting a homeowners insurance quote.
 To help estimate the cost of your homeowners insurance, use our Homeowners Quick Cost Estimate tool, or talk to your agent.

 Home insurance covers fire damage in several ways with different types of coverage handling different expenses after a fire.
 Here are the most common types of fire insurance coverages:

 In insurance terms, your home is considered a dwelling, which means its structure and materials are protected by dwelling coverage.
-This coverage helps pay for the cost to repair your home or pay you a lump sum, minus your homeowners insurance deductible, in the event the house is destroyed by fire.
+This coverage helps pay for the cost to repair your home or pay you a lump sum, minus your homeowners insurance deductible, in the event that the structure of your house is destroyed by fire.

-Keep in mind, these expenses are only covered up to your dwelling coverage limit, so make sure you have enough to match the value of your home and then some.
+Keep in mind, these fire damage expenses are only covered up to your dwelling coverage limit, so make sure you have enough coverage to match the value of your home and then some.